steffen-liersch/Liersch.Profiling/README.md

 }
 ```

 The `RunTests` function of the` MeasuringTools` class is used to automatically call test functions.
 The description texts and measurement results are printed on the console.
-If a class only contains static test functions, it is sufficient to pass the type instead of an instance.
+If a class only contains static test functions or has a standard constructor, it is sufficient to pass the type instead of an instance.

 ```cs
 MeasuringTools.RunTests(typeof(Tests));